Nilthd/multilabel-text-classifier/README.md

-# Multi-Label Text Classifier — PyTorch
+# Multi-Label Text Classifier using PyTorch

 A PyTorch implementation of multi-label text classification using a pretrained encoder (BERT) and a custom classification head.
 Built as a solution to an ML engineering interview problem.